armeehn/no-collision-transportation-maps/README.md

 #### Bugs

-If a bug is found, please email the code's author or create an issue.
+If a bug is found, feel free to contact me or create an issue.

 #### Acknowledgements

-The code's author would like to thank:
+I would like to thank:
 * [NSERC](https://www.nserc-crsng.gc.ca/) and [FRQNT](http://www.frqnt.gouv.qc.ca/accueil) for financial support
 * The [POT team](https://pot.readthedocs.io/en/stable/#acknowledgements) for their library